CJSCommonPlatform/dependency-mapper-ui/README.md

 Note:

-1. Default HTTP port in '9999', can be changed by setting system property e.g -Dserver.port=9998
+1. Default HTTP port is '9999', can be changed by setting system property e.g -Dserver.port=9998